daoquan1002/Disable-MiSound-Magisk-Module/README.md

 # Disable MiSound - Magisk Module

-This module will help you turn off everything related to MiSound to bring the most realistic sound feeling.
+This module will help you turn off libmisound.so to bring the most realistic sound feeling.

 For Xiaomi devices only